Theo Todman's Web Page - Notes Pages

 - Actuals

-- I worked hard during 23Q3, nearly achieving my target hours.
-This largely in spite of a revolution in my priorities at the end of July, when I finally decided that I need to go all out – or as near all-out as I can cope with psychologically – on my Thesis.
-There’s still an enormous amount of work to do, and I’ll be 70 mid-November this year!
-So, I decided to ‘mothball’ three time-consuming projects, namely Bridge, Languages and Philosophy of Religion, at least I’m making considerable progresson my Thesis.
+- I worked hard during 24Q3, and approximately met my somewhat holiday-reduced target hours.
+I instituted a revolution in my priorities at the end of July 2023, when I finally decided that I need to go all out – or as near all-out as I can cope with psychologically – on my Thesis.
+There’s still an enormous amount of work to do, and I was 70 in mid-November 2023!
+So, I decided to greatly reduce the amount of time allocated to two time-consuming projects, namely Languages and Philosophy of Religion, at least until I’m making considerable progress on my Thesis.

-- The tables of actual versus plan are on separate pages, accessible below16:-
+- The tables of actual versus plan are on separate pages, accessible below18:-

-- For detailed breakdowns of time spent this year, by month and by study location, follow this link17.
+- For detailed breakdowns of time spent this year, by month and by study location, follow this link19.

-- For a report by sub-project of time expended since my records began, follow this link18.
+- For a report by sub-project of time expended since my records began, follow this link20.

-- For tables of Actual versus Plan, together with the high-level plan for the next quarter, see this page19.
+- For tables of Actual versus Plan, together with the high-level plan for the next quarter, see this page21.

 Planning